SophieJoy/Cyclistic-bike-share-analysis-and-visualization/README.md

 Use email and app notifications to target repeat casual riders with personalized membership offers.

 ### Conclusion

 This analysis shows clear behavioral differences between casual riders and members.

 Casual riders primarily use Cyclistic for recreational weekend trips, while members rely on bikes for consistent transportation during the week.

 By targeting high-frequency casual riders with strategic marketing campaigns, Cyclistic can increase annual memberships and drive long-term revenue growth.

-## Typical Final Insights

-Analysts usually find:

-Casual riders take longer rides

-Members take more frequent rides

-Casual riders peak on weekends

-Members ride mainly on weekdays

-Business recommendation:

-Promote weekend membership discounts

-Target casual riders with seasonal membership offers

-## Example Final Recommendation (Presentation Slide)

-Typical conclusion in the case study:

-Key Insights

-Members ride more frequently

-Casual riders ride longer

-Casual rides increase on weekends

-Casual riders prefer electric bikes

-Business Strategy

-Offer weekend membership promotions

-Target casual riders with seasonal membership plans

-Provide tourist membership passes